LyuLucas1207/NebulaFX/crates/mcp/README.md

 #### Docker image build

-Using MCP with docker will simply the usage of rustfs mcp.
+Using MCP with docker will simply the usage of nebulafx mcp.
 Building the docker image with below command:

 ```
-docker build -f Dockerfile -t rustfs/rustfs-mcp ../../
+docker build -f Dockerfile -t nebulafx/nebulafx-mcp ../../
 ```

-Alternatively, if you want to build the image from the rustfs codebase root directory,run the command:
+Alternatively, if you want to build the image from the nebulafx codebase root directory,run the command:

 ```
-docker build -f crates/mcp/Dockerfile -t rustfs/rustfs-mcp .
+docker build -f crates/mcp/Dockerfile -t nebulafx/nebulafx-mcp .
 ```

 #### IDE Configuration